Baller-Michael/mastodon-posts/README.md

-Mastodon Timeline
+###Mastodon Timeline
-A python package to access Mastodon timelines.
+A react package to access Mastodon timelines.

 Introduction
 Mastodon is a free, open-source, decentralized microblogging network.
-This package provides an easy way to access Mastodon timelines using Python.
+This package provides an easy way to access Mastodon timelines using React.
 With Mastodon Timeline, you can retrieve the latest toots (posts) from a Mastodon instance or a user's timeline.

 Installation
 You can install the Mastodon Timeline package by running the following command in your terminal: